T1A0R3S2H/DSA-Solutions/Medium/Beautiful Towers I.md

 # Method 1 (brute force)

-This solution finds the maximum possible sum of heights in a mountain-shaped tower arrangement, where you can remove bricks but not add them.
+This particular solution finds the maximum possible sum of heights in a mountain-shaped tower arrangement, where you can remove bricks but not add them.

 ## Code
 ```cpp